riley-wilson/rw_blog/_posts/2019-03-04-How-to-make-it-as-a-millennial.md

 >So last year Ms. Alvarez’s parents surprised her with a $50,000 cash gift to help with a down payment on a $435,000 condo three blocks from the beach in San Diego.
 “I grew up middle-class, and my parents immigrated from Cuba,” she said.
 “They saw that I’ve worked hard but also that I had the bad luck to graduate into the 2008 recession

 Millennials aren’t lazy.
-They’re just unlucky to come-of-age during a recession and but are fortunate to have parents that earned when there wasn’t one.
+They’re just unlucky to come-of-age during a recession but are fortunate to have parents that earned when there wasn’t one.

 >[these transfers of wealth] create a distorted idea of what it takes to attain success and what financial milestones are actually achievable if you are starting from zero or less.